 Due care will be taken to consider the country, group and sector exposure of the Council's investments.
-For the forseeable future this Council will only invest in UK based institutions.
+For the forseeable future this Council will only invest in UK banks and institutions.

 Use of additional information other than credit ratings.